-Power On Camera turns on whenever [ Power On/Off Camera turns on or off whenever [ Disable Camera does not turn on or off whenever [
+Power On Camera turns on whenever [[(REC) is pressed.
+Power On/Off Camera turns on or off whenever [(REC) is pressed.
+Disable Camera does not turn on or off whenever [(REC) is pressed.

-- With "Power On/Off", the camera turns off when you press [1] (REC) in the REC mode. - When "Power On" or "Power On/Off" is enabled, you can turn on the camera by holding down [] (REC) until the back lamp lights green momentarily.
+- With "Power On/Off", the camera turns off when you press [(REC) in the REC mode

-Disabling File Deletion (1 Disabled)
+Disabling File Deletion (Disabled)